Frequently asked questions

 How will Inverness and Cromarty Firth Green Freeport be run?

-The consortium which worked together to deliver the successful bid is currently formalising the next steps.
-It created an independent company limited by guarantee which will run Inverness and Cromarty Firth Green Freeport, with a Board made up of a mixture of the public, private and academic partners.
+Inverness & Cromarty Firth Green Freeport is an independent company limited by guarantee (CLG) which has a Board made up of a mixture of public, private and academic partners.

 How will existing businesses benefit?